Edited by Matías Vernengo

-Mario Seccareccia INTRODUCTION By a vote of 175 to 67, in March 1999, Canada’s House of Commons rejected a motion to study the creation of a North American monetary union and, thereby, eventually scrap the Canadian dollar.
+6. Is the Canadian dollar destined to disappear?
+A critical perspective Mario Seccareccia INTRODUCTION By a vote of 175 to 67, in March 1999, Canada’s House of Commons rejected a motion to study the creation of a North American monetary union and, thereby, eventually scrap the Canadian dollar.
 To my knowledge, this was the first time in almost 150 years since the adoption of the Canadian dollar in 1854 that such an idea had been entertained by the Canadian parliament (see Powell, 1999).
 Although the Bloc Québécois, a party that advocates Quebec’s secession from the Canadian federation, had introduced the motion, primarily conservative members of parliament had supported the proposal.
 As expected, however, the governing Liberal Party together with the social-democratic New Democratic Party easily defeated the motion.
 Not unlike the debate during the late 1980s over the Canadian–US Free Trade Agreement (FTA), a sharp cleavage emerged politically in Canada.
 The traditional Left and Centre of the political spectrum was unanimously opposed to the notion of abandoning Canada’s national currency.
 On the other hand, the political Right, the Tories and the then Canadian Alliance, together with the Quebec sovereigntists (who tend broadly to be situated to the left of the Canadian political spectrum) showed interest in forging stronger institutional links with the United States and entertaining the idea of a common currency.
-This was so despite the fact that the Bloc and the conservative members of Canada’s parliament had widely different long-term political interests in supporting such policy of increased North American monetary integration.
-For instance, the Quebec...
+This was so despite the fact that the Bloc and the conservative members of Canada’s parliament had widely different long-term political interests in supporting such...

 You are not authenticated to view the full text of this chapter or article.